 - Will enhance the professional development of the student or student team

-What is the Role of the Practicum Preceptor?
+What is the role of the Practicum preceptor?

 Your organization must designate a Preceptor who will provide guidance to the student or student team.
 The Preceptor is a critical element of the practicum project.
-We hope that the preceptor will not only supervise the project, but also mentor the student in his/her development as a public health professional.
+We hope that the preceptor will not only supervise the project, but also mentor the student in their development as a public health professional.

 The responsibilities of the Preceptor are to: